Adventurous family travel in Europe that works in the school holidays

-In 2025 I was named one of Cycling UK’s 100 Women in Cycling, an award celebrating women who inspire and encourage others to experience the joy of cycling.
+In 2025 I was named one of Cycling UK’s 100 Women in Cycling, an award celebrating women who inspire others to get outdoors on two wheels.
 It’s a huge honour; cycling has shaped so much of my life and still guides the way I travel with my own family today.

 Start your research here: